jrzaurin/pytorch-widedeep/README.md

   <img width="600" src="docs/figures/architecture_1.png">
 </p>

-Architecture 1 combines the `Wide`, one-hot encoded features (a linear model) with the outputs from the `DeepDense`, `DeepText` and `DeepImage` components connected to a final output neuron or neurons, depending on whether we are performing a binary classification or regression, or a multi-class classification.
+Architecture 1 combines the `Wide`, one-hot encoded features with the outputs from the `DeepDense`, `DeepText` and `DeepImage` components connected to a final output neuron or neurons, depending on whether we are performing a binary classification or regression, or a multi-class classification.
 The components within the faded-pink rectangles are concatenated.

 In math terms, and following the notation in the [paper](https://arxiv.org/abs/1606.07792), Architecture 1 can be formulated as: